 If you’re a manager looking for in-depth ways to engage and retain your team, check out this Ultimate Retention Checklist for Managers.

 Three ways managers can improve company culture on their teams

 1. Intentional effort

 Spoiler alert!
 The responsibility to create great culture isn’t entirely up to your HR department.
-The simplest thing you can do as a manager for your team is to prioritize casual (non-work-related) connection time.
+The simplest thing you can do as a manager for your team is to prioritize casual (non-work-related) connection time and team bonding.

 At Bonusly, many of our teams have an entire meeting dedicated to connecting and catching up on life, not our work to-dos.
 For example, the marketing team has a 30-minute Monday morning stand-up where a designated facilitator provides the group with a prompt or an activity.